Holistic Nutrition Schools in San Francisco

 Minor in Holistic Health Studies

 The 22-unit minor program offers coursework within several focus areas, plus an internship.
 Students learn about holistic health from Eastern, Western, and global perspectives.
-Elective choices include topics such as nutrition and herbology, Chinese healing and nutrition, medical anthropology, biofeedback, health psychology, and the greening of business.
+Elective choices include topics such as nutrition and herbology, Chinese healing and nutrition, medical anthropology, biofeedback, health psychology, and Tibetan healing.

 Certificate in Holistic Health Studies